dsaiko/chessgen/README.md

         let file = i.file();
         let rank = i.rank();

-        // translate ranks for display as ran 0 is the last south rank let translated_i = Index::from_rank_and_file(7 - rank, file);
+        // translate ranks for a display as rank 0 is the most bottom rank let translated_i = Index::from_rank_and_file(7 - rank, file);

         let output = match board.piece_at(translated_i) {